International Custody Issues

 In cases involving non-Hague countries, it is important to protect against the child being removed to that country and specific restrictions and prohibitions need to be put into place to avoid such an occurrence.
 Handling international custody cases requires an understanding of international law, international procedure and some substantive law of other countries.
 Even if the other country is a signatory to the Hague Convention, this does not mean that the law will be followed and the child returned.
 These cases are complicated, lengthy and expensive.

-At Phyllis G. Bossin & Associates, A Legal Professional Association, our attorneys have significant experience in dealing with international custody issues, including cases involving countries in South America and the Middle East.
+At Phyllis G. Bossin Co., L.P.A., our attorneys have significant experience in dealing with international custody issues, including cases involving countries in South America and the Middle East.